Least squares after model selection in high-dimensional sparse models: Setting, estimators, and conditions

-where $0 <\ell \leq 1$ and $1 \leq u$ and $0\leq \tau < 1$ be constants possibly dependent on $n$. \end{condition} We can construct a $\widehat \sigma$ that satisfies this condition under mild assumptions as follows.
-First, set $\widehat \sigma = \hat \sigma_0$, where $\hat \sigma_0$ is an upper bound on $\sigma$ which is possibly data-driven, for example the sample standard deviation of $y_i$.
-Second, compute the {lasso} estimator based on this estimate and set $\widehat \sigma^2 = \widehat Q(\widehat \beta)$.
-We demonstrate that $\hat \sigma$ constructed in this way satisfies Condition V and characterize quantities $u$ and $\ell$ and $\tau$ in the Supplementary Appendix.
+We can construct a $\widehat\sigma$ that satisfies this condition under mild assumptions, as follows.
+First, set $\widehat\sigma= \hat\sigma_0$, where $\hat\sigma_0$ is an upper bound on $\sigma$ that is possibly data-driven, for example, the sample standard deviation of $y_i$.
+Second, compute the {Lasso} estimator based on this estimate and set $\widehat\sigma^2 = \widehat Q(\widehat\beta)$.
+We demonstrate that $\hat\sigma$ constructed in this way satisfies Condition \hyperref[conv]{V} and characterize quantities $u$ and $\ell$ and $\tau$ in the supplemental article \cite {BC-PostL1-SA}.
 We can iterate on the last step a bounded number of times.
-Moreover, we can similarly use {ols} post {lasso} for this purpose.
+We also can use {OLS} post-{Lasso} for this purpose.